classroomtechtools/synctree/README.md

 synctree.new('destination', 'students', '111', name="NoName" grade=6)
 ```

-This creates a record in the tree where a sync operation is required, as it appears that the student has gone into grade 7, whereas the destination has not been updated with this information yet.
+This creates an object in the tree in both the source and the destination.
+This emulates a situation where a student has gone from grade 6 into grade 7, but the destination (a database, whatever) has not been updated with this information yet.
+The package does have a means to read in information from CSVs, databases, but for the sake of explanation these manual calls give us the gist.

 ```python
 synctree.show()